PackageDotJSON/EServices-Assistant/README.md

 # EServices Assistant

-This application has been developed by IS&T department, SECP, Islamabad.
+This application has been developed by MUHAMMAD HASSAN, working in the IS&T department, SECP, Islamabad.

 The app has been developed using the latest Single Page Application (SPA) and Representational State Transfer (REST) technology.
 Angular along with Bootstrap have been used for the front-end whereas, Node.js/Express.js along with DB2 and Oracle have been used for the back-end development.